tlively/learn-gfx-hal/book/src/06_textures.md

 really hurt to be clear what we're looking for.
 Lastly we need the image to be uploading.
 We'll use the [image](https://docs.rs/image) crate because it's the most commonly used one.
 They support most of the file formats and pixel types you'd need.
-At the time of this writing the latest version is `0.21`.
+At the time of writing the latest version is `0.21`.

 ```toml
 [dependencies]